ggeorgelewis/content-help-portal/counterparty-management/counterparty-management-platform-actions/README.md

 # Counterparty Management Platform Actions

-The following actions are available on the Counterparty Management section:
+The following actions are available in the Counterparty Management section:

 * View list of authorized counterparties
 * Add a new counterparty